-All new first-year students at Madonna University are required to attend a program during Welcome Weekend offered prior to the start of the academic year.
-The program is designed to inform students how to prevent dating violence, domestic violence, sexual assault, and stalking.
-The delivery of the program is done in a manner that is comprehensive and intentional with the goal of helping the students learn strategies to end dating violence, domestic violence, sexual assault, and stalking.
-Content was delivered through Vector Solutions platform with a short twenty question quiz at the end to assess retention of information by participants.
+All new first-year students at Madonna University are required to attend a program during Welcome Weekend, which is offered prior to the start of the academic year, that is designed to inform students how to prevent dating violence, domestic violence, sexual assault, and stalking.
+The program is offered in a manner that is comprehensive and intentional with the goal of helping the students learn strategies to end dating violence, domestic violence, sexual assault, and stalking.
+Content for the program was delivered through Vector Solutions platform with a quiz at the end to assess retention of information by participants.